About how to ride a bicycle around the world

 How did it feel to return home?

 This is a big question.
 But basically extreme culture shock.
 I finally saw my own country with the objectivity of a foreigner, including all the good and bad.
-I didn’t feel I had a place to stand anymore in this culture that is materialistic and lacking community and offering happiness in bottle at every turn.
+I didn’t feel I had a place to stand anymore in this culture that is materialistic and lacking community and offering happiness in a bottle at every turn.

 What did you learn?